-Not many MBA programs offer 20th century French philosophy, if they did, they could certainly benefit from it.
+Not many MBA programs offer 20th century French philosophy, but they could certainly can befit from it.
 MICHEL FOUCAULT argued that how you structure information is a source of power.
 FOUCAULT was obsessed with taxonomies, or how humans split the world into arbitrary mental categories in order to tame the wild "profusion of existing things".
 When we flip these around, "we apprehend in one great leap.... the exotic charm of another system of thought."
-But most MBA students are familiar with Daniel Kahneman's THINKING, FAST AND SLOW [Kahneman 2011] that explains how these two systems, fast being intuitive and emotional, and slow being deliberate and logical drive the way we think.
+But most MBA students are familiar with Daniel Kahneman's THINKING, FAST AND SLOW (Kahneman, 2011) that explains how these two systems, fast being intuitive and emotional, and slow being deliberate and logical drive the way we think.
 Daniel Kahneman's term for FOUCAULT's perception of taxonomies is "framing".